gavanderhoorn/rep/rep-xxxx.rst

 Names with low semantic value are to be avoided in general, but in the case of robot tool frames this is especially important: use of an incorrect tool frame alone could lead to unexpected motion planning results which when executed could result in dangerous situations.

-Users should therefor introduce additional frames to function as tool frames and give them appropriate names.
+Users should therefore introduce additional frames to function as tool frames and give them appropriate names.
 Any name is acceptable, as long as it is semantically meaningful and follows the naming guidelines for ROS resources as described in [#wiki_naming]_.

 As explained in the `tool0`_ section, application-specific tool frames should be made siblings of the ``tool0`` frame and, as such, children of ``flange``.